rorycl/genact/README.md

   interact with the gemini api, optionally providing history from a saved ai studio or api history file, saving history to a structured json file together with the prompt and output as noted below.
+  The last history file for a chat is used by default.

 * `thinner`\
   an inventively-named program for thinning a history file to omit